-The Hong Kong Observatory will issue the gale or storm signal No. 8 at 2:20 pm on Tuesday, as Super Typhoon Ragasa continued to move closer.
+The Hong Kong Observatory upgraded the typhoon warning to the gale or storm signal No 8 to replace the strong wind signal No 3 at 2:20 pm on Tuesday, as Super Typhoon Ragasa continued to move closer.

-At 10 am, the super typhoon was estimated to be about 460 kilometers east-southeast of Hong Kong and was forecast to move west-northwest at about 22 km per hour across the northern part of the South China Sea, gradually edging closer to the coast of Guangdong, the HKO said in a bulletin.
+At 6 pm, the super typhoon was estimated to be about 300 kilometers southeast of Hong Kong and was forecast to move west-northwest at about 22 km per hour, edging closer to the vicinity of the Pearl River Estuary to the coast of western Guangdong, the HKO said in a bulletin.

 ALSO READ: Classes, flights suspended as Super Typhoon Ragasa approaches